More on Private Sessions

 Tell me, what is it you plan to do with your

 The teacher saves you time, energy, and effort; but the teacher can't do it for you.

 founder of the Diamond Approach

-As a Diamond Approach teacher, I have done my own personal work on this path for more than twenty-five years and learned what it is to be truly present with another individual and their process, whether painful or joyous or anything else.
+As a Diamond Approach teacher, I have done my own personal work on this path for some twenty-seven years and learned what it is to be truly present with another individual and their process, whether painful or joyous or anything else.
 I am deeply committed to my students, profoundly appreciative of their depth and sincerity, and honored to witness their growth.
 I welcome students from all backgrounds, races, cultures, genders, and sexual-orientations and aim to create a safe, inclusive space for their work.
 You can contact me, and/or schedule a complimentary meeting to discuss the Diamond Approach, here.